Holistic Chronic Pain Management at Aspire Physiotherapy Bunbury

-Pain has a physical and a psychological component – and it’s important we treat the source of pain on both of these levels.
+Pain has both physical and psychological components.
+It’s important to treat the source on both levels.

 With a Masters in Medicine (Pain Management) our principal physiotherapist Tyne Timmers has introduced a holistic approach to chronic pain management at our clinic.